Rosenmatt1/NodeChallenge/DISCUSSION.md

 -The application was well written with very good variable and function names, which made it easy to jump in, even though I had no previous experience with this style of object oriented programming.
 The code was well spaced and indented, which made it easy to read.

 *The one change that I would have made is to make the data an array of objects, instead of an array of strings.
 An array of objects is best practice.
+The object would look somehting like: { bagsNeeded: num, day: string }